 Like any product made with water, this leave-in conditioner spray DIY recipe will need a preservative to stay fresh at room temperature.
 This is the one I like to use in my products.
 I like it because it is very natural, while still being effective.

 Of course, if you don’t want to buy or use a preservative, you can just keep your leave-in conditioner spray in the refrigerator.
 You will need to let it warm up a bit before it will spray.
 The coconut milk will tend to solidify a little when it gets cold.
 When I’ve used this without a preservative, I just leave the bottle on the bathroom counter while I take a shower.
 Then, by the time I get out of the shower, it has warmed up enough to spray easily.

 Leave in conditioner spray DIY directions

 - Put coconut milk, essential oil, and preservative (if using) into a 4 fl. oz. spray bottle.

-- Fill bottle to the top with filtered water.
+- Fill the bottle to the top with filtered water.